-A 31-year-old cold-case murder may have been solved last week, with the help of Oxygen’s “Cold Justice” team, according to recent reports.
+A 31-year-old cold-case murder may have been solved, with the help of Oxygen’s “Cold Justice” team, according to recent reports.

 More than three decades ago, 31-year-old Cynthia Smith disappeared in Mount Vernon, Montana, after dropping her children with a babysitter, according to local outlet KYTV.
 Her body was found the next month, in August 1988.
 No arrests were ever made.